rishabjain14/cs102_at_cooper/Homework/pythonproject/README.md

-print (defined function) outputs the equation. same thing with def v(x) a(x) j(x). tk.mainloop() is used when the application is ready to run.
+print (defined function) outputs the equation. same thing with def v(x) a(x) j(x). tk.mainloop() is used when the application is ready to run. install python3-tk to get the tkinter options. tkinter file is already made, no need to build. run the program using python3 pythonproject.py